 It surprises me that less than 1% of Americans retire before age 50.
 With the way the Financial Independence Retire Early (FIRE) movement has taken off, as well as the rise of freelance work, you’d think the percentage would be higher.

-Financial Samurai has been writing about early retirement since 2009.
+Further, I’ve been writing about retirement on Financial Samurai since 2009.
 Tens of millions of readers have read this site since.
+I’m hopeful that during this time, more people have built more wealth and have been able to retire earlier as a result.

 Take a look at this graphic below that shows what age do most people retire in America.